Last Updated on June 17, 2025

 (Station: Tower Hill)

-Certainly tour the Tower, see the jewels, meet the Yeoman Warders, and admire Tower Bridge spanning the Thames below.
+Certainly tour the Tower, see the jewels, meet Yeoman Warders, and admire Tower Bridge spanning the Thames below.

 The fascinating Museum of London at (150 London Wall) is less than a 10-minute walk from the bank.
 Near it is the Barbican Centre, London’s music, theater, dance, film, and arts complex.